 1. A specific cause

-One of the main differences is that the blues usually has a specific cause, and you’re able to pinpoint your feelings of sadness to a specific event, such as losing a parent, missing out on an important opportunity, adult bullying, or a romantic break-up.
-On the other hand, people who are depressed can’t usually trace back their feelings to a concrete event.
+On the other hand, people who are depressed can’t usually trace back their feelings to a singular concrete event.
 The low spirits are just there, and they linger on and on precisely because they don’t seem to have an identifiable cause.

 2. Duration

 This brings us to another important difference between feeling blue and being depressed, which is duration.
-Feeling blue is usually temporary and we know the sadness will pass, even when we’re in the middle of it.
+Feeling blue is usually temporary, and we know the sadness will pass, even when we’re in the middle of it.
 But people affected by depression see no end to their gloomy feelings: we can quite literally compare depression to not ever being able to see light at the end of the tunnel.

 3. Intensity

-It’s not hard to imagine how much of a burden this feeling can be to mental health, so the intensity of the symptoms is much stronger in depression.
+It’s not hard to imagine how much of a burden feeling blue can be to mental health, so the intensity of the symptoms is much stronger in depression.
 The intensity is such that the sadness takes over pretty much every thought and action.
 Unlike feeling blue, which usually improves when we do something we enjoy, a characteristic of depression is the distinct inability to find enjoyment – even in the things that used to bring us joy.

 “In some ways, feeling blue may actually be a positive thing, in the sense that it’s a sign that we need to pay close attention to our habits, views and environment.”